Large Salem Sets Avoiding Nonlinear Configurations: Introduction

-Many other approaches to constructing pattern avoiding sets construct \emph{explicit} pattern avoiding Salem sets by using various \emph{queuing techniques}.
-These methods were pioneered in \cite{Keleti}, who constructed an explicit set avoiding nontrivial solutions to the equation $x_2 - x_1 = x_4 - x_3$, but \cite{PramanikFraser} showed these techniques held for a much more general family of constructions.
-Other applications of the method are found in \cite{OurPaper} and \cite{MyThesis}.
-The approaches in this paper can be modified to produce explicit pattern avoiding Salem sets via these kinds of methods.
-But we feel that sticking with Baire category techniques in this paper allows us to avoid the technical numerology that goes into queuing arguments so that we can focus on the more novel aspects of our analysis.
+Many other approaches \cite{OurPaper,PramanikFraser,Keleti} to the pattern avoidance problem construct large pattern avoiding sets explicitly, exchanging nonconstructive Baire category type methods for various constructive \emph{queuing techniques}.
+The approaches in this paper can be modified to give a constructive queuing argument for the existence of sets with the properties guaranteed in Theorems \ref{maintheorem}, \ref{theoremJOICVIOJVI122}, and \ref{thirdTheorem}.
+But using Baire category techniques allows us to avoid the technical numerology that goes into queuing arguments, so that we can focus on the more novel aspects of our analysis.

 Let us now introduce the three primary results of this paper.
-Theorem \ref{maintheorem} has the weakest conclusions and it's proof contains the least original ideas, but works for the most general family of patterns.
+Theorem \ref{maintheorem} has the weakest conclusions and it's proof relies on a small modifications of previous techniques that exist in the literature, e.g. in \cite{Korner1}.
+But the theorem works for the most general family of patterns, and it's proof acts as a good foundation on which to build the more novel and powerful theorems in this paper.

 \begin{theorem} Fix $0 \leq \alpha < dn$, and let $Z \subset \TT^{dn}$ be a compact set with lower Minkowski dimension at most $\alpha$.
 Set

 Then there exists a compact Salem set $E \subset \TT^d$ with $\fordim(E) = \beta_0$, such that for any distinct points $x_1, \dots, x_n \in E$, $(x_1, \dots, x_n) \not \in Z$.
 Moreover, if $\beta \leq \beta_0$, then the family of all pairs $(E,\mu) \in \mathcal{X}_\beta$ such that $E$ is Salem and avoids the pattern generated by $Z$ is comeager. \end{theorem}